On-a-boat/frontend-service/README.md

 A customer relationship management system, (Project_name) supports an environment-friendly mobile carpool app - ”WEEY”.
 To help the primary objective of the business, the reduction of greenhouse emission and delivery of their green tips, (Project_name) allows the personalization of the promotion to distinct customizable groups of users with different interests.

+## Authentication (Login username password) - Ask our team to create a new account
+- Username : abc123
+- Password : abc123

 ## Table of Contents

 - [WEEY CRM (Frontend)](#weey-crm--frontend-)